-In this section, SCHHC's community is defined not only by its demographic makeup but also by particular socioeconomic barriers known to contribute to health care access and health outcomes.
+In this section, the SMC's community is defined not only by its demographic makeup but also by particular socioeconomic barriers known to contribute to health care access and health outcomes.

-Wherever possible, the descriptions that follow will focus on primary communities served by SCHHC; however, certain secondary data sources are not available at this level of specificity and broader summaries of SDC are provided in these instances.
+Wherever possible, the descriptions that follow will focus on primary communities served by SMC; however, certain secondary data sources are not available at this level of specificity and broader summaries of SDC are provided in these instances.

-In the next five years, SCHHC's service area population is projected to grow 4.5% while the county as a whole is expected to grow 3.9%.
-The two fastest growing ZIP codes in SCHHC's service area are San Ysidro and Chula Vista (ZIP Code 91911), as shown in Table 10 below.
-5
+In the next five years, SMC's service area population is projected to grow 2.9%, slower than the projected growth of SDC as a whole (3.9%).4 The service area's two fastest growing ZIP codes are Chula Vista and San Carlos, as shown in Table 10 below.

-Table 10: Fastest Growing ZIP Codes in SCHHC's Service Area, 2018-2023
+Table 10: Fastest Growing ZIP Codes in SMC's Service Area, 2018-2023